 In the sacred space after childbirth, nature offers mothers a window for nourishment.
 This is a time of deep connection, bonding, and total devotion.
-Discover more about the power of postpartum Ayurveda care.
+Discover more about the power of postpartum Ayurvedic care.

 An introduction to Ayurveda

 Ayurveda, the holistic science of life, explains that the digestive fire lessens tremendously after childbirth.
 It then needs to be re-kindled with awareness by eating the proper foods, spices, and herbs.
 When the digestive fire is disturbed, mental and emotional imbalances occur.

 Such imbalances make themselves known as depression, anxiety, chronic fatigue, and even arthritis without attention.
 New mamas need to be nourished with wholesome meals that are easily digested and assimilated, combined with herbs that will support healing, rejuvenation, and breastfeeding.

 Agni, or Digestive Fire, is not only what helps us digest, assimilate, and absorb the food that we eat; it is also the fire that helps us digest our emotions.
 This fire is life itself, and that essence will provide the support a new mother needs to nourish and care for her newborn.